VertebrateResequencing/wr/README.md

 wr is aimed at replacing [VRPipe](https://github.com/VertebrateResequencing/vr-pipe/) which has the following problems:

-* It's difficult to install due to the large set of CPAN dependencies
+* It's difficult to install due to the large set of CPAN dependencies.
-* It's very slow due to the use of Moose
+* It's very slow due to the use of Moose.
-* It's very slow due to the use of DBIx::Class
+* It's very slow due to the use of DBIx::Class.
-* It doesn't scale well due to the current way it uses MySQL
+* It doesn't scale well due to the current way it uses MySQL.

 It's written in Go because:

-* It's basically as easy to write as Perl
+* It's basically as easy to write as Perl.
-* It has built-in packages equivalent to most of the critical CPAN modules
+* It has built-in packages equivalent to most of the critical CPAN modules.
-* It has better interfaces and function signatures than Moose
+* It has better interfaces and function signatures than Moose.
-* It is faster, both due to compilation and re-factoring database usage
+* It is faster, both due to compilation and re-factoring database usage.
-* It is easier to install: distribute a statically-linked compiled binary
+* It is easier to install: distribute a statically-linked compiled binary.

 Example .ssh/config
 -------------------
-If you're having difficulty accessing the web frontend via an ssh tunnel, the following example config file may help.
-(In this example, 11302 is the web interface port.)
+If you're having difficulty accessing the web frontend via an ssh tunnel, the following example ~/.ssh/config file may help.
+(In this example, 11302 is the web interface port that wr tells you about.)

     Host ssh.myserver.org
     LocalForward 11302 login.internal.myserver.org:11302